juniperab/auto-claude/README.md

 # auto-claude

-A Ruby CLI tool and library that wraps the Claude CLI to provide non-interactive execution with elegant streaming output formatting.
+A Ruby CLI tool and library that wraps the Claude Code CLI to provide non-interactive execution with elegant streaming output formatting.

 ## Features

-- 🚀 Non-interactive execution of Claude commands
+- 🚀 Non-interactive execution of prompts with Claude Code CLI
 - 🎨 Real-time streaming output with color formatting and emojis
 - 📝 Specialized formatters for different tool types (bash, file operations, search, web, todos)
 - 📁 Working directory support - run Claude in any directory
-- 🔄 Session resume capability for retrying failed commands
+- 🔄 Automatic retry for failed prompts using session resume functionality
 - 💎 Ruby API for programmatic usage
 - 🧪 Comprehensive test suite with unit and integration tests